rayfiyo/myTypst/report/template.typ

 }

 // Definition of chapter outline
-// Delete outlines as they are not needed.
+// Delete the outline as it is not needed.

 // Definition of image outline
-// Delete outlines as they are not needed.
+// Delete the outline as it is not needed.

 // Definition of table outline
-// Delete outlines as they are not needed.
+// Delete the outline as it is not needed.

 // Setting empty par
 #let empty_par() = {